 9.1.
-Management and Reporting of AEs/ARs for Pfizer medicinal products)
+Management and Reporting of AEs/ARs

-This section (section 9.1) describes the management and reporting of AEs/ARs for Pfizer medicinal products, including IBRANCE.
-This section applies to Group 1 (IBRANCE in combination with letrozole or fulvestrant as per product label) and Group 2 (approved therapies for ABC/mBC other than IBRANCE; other Pfizer medicinal product)
+This section (Section 9.1) describes the management and reporting of AEs/ARs.
+This section applies to Group 1 (IBRANCE in combination with an aromatase inhibitor or fulvestrant as per product label) and Group 2 (approved therapies for ABC/mBC other than IBRANCE)

 The table below summarizes the requirements for recording safety events on the eCRF and for reporting safety events on the non-interventional study (NIS) adverse event monitoring (AEM) Report Form to Pfizer Safety.
-These requirements are delineated for three types of events: (1) serious adverse events (SAEs); (2) non-serious AEs (as applicable); and (3) scenarios involving drug exposure, including exposure during pregnancy, exposure during breast feeding, medication error, overdose, misuse, extravasation, and occupational exposure.
+These requirements are delineated for three types of events: (1) serious adverse events (SAEs); (2) non-serious AEs (as applicable); and

+(3) scenarios involving drug exposure, including exposure during pregnancy, exposure during breast feeding, medication error, overdose, misuse, extravasation, and occupational exposure.
 These events are defined in the section "Definitions of safety events".